-Holly Swinton provides personalised tutoring to children aged 3-18 in Kenilworth, Warwick, Leamington Spa, Coventry, Rugby, Stratford and the surrounding area.
-She has a range of very high-quality assessments for Reading, Spelling, Handwriting, Maths and Dyslexia, which she uses to help plan well-targeted lessons and closely track children’s progress.
+Holly Swinton has a limited number of tutoring slots available.
+She provides personalised tutoring to adults and children aged 3-18 in Kenilworth, Warwick, Leamington Spa, Coventry, Rugby, Stratford and the surrounding area.

 Tutoring is available for: